vb690/false_prophet/README.md

 # Motivation

-Comparing the perfromance of [Facebook's Prophet](https://facebook.github.io/prophet/) with that of an Artificial Neural Network using recurrent operations.
+This repository aim to ompare the perfromance of [Facebook's Prophet](https://facebook.github.io/prophet/) with that of an Artificial Neural Network using recurrent operations (RNN).
+We already expect the RNN to perfrorm worse both in terms of accuracy and training time.

+However, there is value in seeing where and how it fails.

 # Features

-UP NEXT
+* False Prophet: a recurrent neural network based forecaster with seasonality and probabilitic output.
+* Data preparation pipeline.
+* False Prophet training pipeline.
+* Models comparison pipeline.

 # How to use
 ## False Prophet